-Pre-pregnancy counselling is a proactive discussion with your healthcare provider to optimize your health and reduce risks before you conceive.
+Pre-pregnancy counselling is a proactive discussion with your healthcare provider to optimise your health and reduce risks before you conceive.
 It’s recommended for anyone planning a pregnancy, especially if you:

 Chronic illnesses, surgeries, or genetic conditions.